Creating a Club

 All groups traveling off-campus must abide by the Student Domestic Travel Policy.

-Van Requests – Groups can request vans from Kirkwood’s Facilities Department through KIN or by clicking here.
+Van Requests – Trip Sponsors can request vans from Kirkwood’s Facilities Department through KIN or by clicking here.
 Groups will provide their GL Code (Club or Organization account number) and be charged per mile.
 If vans are not available, Kirkwood works with Enterprise to rent vans.
 Contact Facilities and/or Finance for more information on renting from Enterprise.
 Busses are also an option for larger groups and should be coordinated through Athletics in Johnson Hall.